 - Area Wide keypad only shows information and arming/disarming functions for the area it is assigned to. - Account Wide keypad can show information, and arming/disarming functions for areas that share the same account number.
 Typically used for Associate area type. - Panel Wide A panel wide keypad can view information and perform arming and disarming functions for all areas in the control panel.
-Typically used with a Master area. - Custom For a custom keypad you select the Areas in Scope.
-The Custom selection is not available for the B4512 or B3512 control panels.
+Typically used with a Master area. - Custom for a custom scope, you select the Areas in Scope.